kumarsajith/kind-automation/README.md

 1. curl http://localhost:30080/foo
 2. curl http://localhost:30080/bar

+# Improvements to Monitoring Scripts
+Monitoring scripts can be modified to sent notifications in case of health status changes.

 # Monitor using Grafana
 This setup also configure the cluster monitoring using Grafana.
 Use below URL of the host machine to access prometheus and grafana